zulip/zulip-csharp/README.md

 ### Pull Request
-commit messages should be formatted like below
+commit messages should be formatted like below (present tense)
 ```
 unit tests: add tests for file
 (part of project): (summary of changes made)